influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/where.md

 ```

 The query returns data from the `h2o_feet` measurement that have [timestamps](/influxdb/v2.4/reference/glossary/#timestamp)
 within the past seven days.
-The [Time Syntax](#time-syntax) section on this page
-offers in-depth information on supported time syntax in the `WHERE` clause.
+See [Time Syntax](/influxdb/v2.4/query-data/influxql/explore-data/time-and-timezone/#time-syntax) for more in-depth information on supported time syntax in the `WHERE` clause.

 ### Common issues with the `WHERE` clause